Error-331/code_tests/docs/bible/links.md

 Trustworthy Help - January 2 (No matter the situation you are in today, God can help you through it);

 Love One Another - January 3 (We love because he first loved us; Even when our love runs dry, we can choose to act in kindness to one another and fill up on the kindness God ceaselessly offers us);

+Empowering Presence - January 4 (The powerful presence of God is both our source and sufficiency; We need never do a thing without him; All it takes is a subtle reorienting of your thoughts, and he comes rushing to meet you; 2 Corinthians 3:5 KJV);